So long Disqus, hello Webmention

 I added Webmention to this blog a while ago, with some success on popular posts like How much data should my Service Worker put upfront in the offline cache?.

 I also see that Webmention use is growing elsewhere.
-For example, Rachel Andrew chose to adopt Webmention because she add to much SPAM:
+For example, Rachel Andrew chose to adopt Webmention because she had too much SPAM:

 I had to turn off comments on my recent posts due to them being used as a vector for anonymous abuse.
 New site will use Web Mentions.— Rachel Andrew (@rachelandrew) July 4, 2017